Microservices vs Monoliths

 Scaling the business would require delivering more features, quickly and effectively.
 You can’t ask developers to work on weekends, but you can bring in more developers.
-As the team grows, its responsibilities increased, getting more and more applications to maintain and enhance.
+As the team grows, its responsibilities increases, getting more and more applications to maintain and enhance.
 Communication is another difficulty with big teams.

 In a microservices architecture, you can scale your teams, decrease its responsibilities, and facilitate communication.
 Each team is responsible for a set of applications.
 Giving each team the liberty to choose the technologies and the approach that fits best their challenges.

 Usually, in a monolith architecture, the teams are scaled vertically, adding more and more people to the same team, or a team besides that do the same thing.
 This introduces management overhead, and requires more communication.
 Development and solution design becomes harder.

 Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure.Melvin E. Conway